Blog

 • Condition of the property at move-in, ideally supported by a signed photo inventory

-Get it notarized.
-A contract executed before a notario publico ($40-$80 in Cuenca) is directly enforceable in court.
-An un-notarized agreement has evidentiary value but is significantly weaker.
+Get it notarized when the value and risk justify it.
+A contract executed before a notario publico is stronger evidence in court than an informal private agreement.
 All contracts must be in Spanish to be enforceable - if you do not read Spanish fluently, hire an attorney to review the document before you sign.
 We cover the full list of tenant protections in our apartment rental guide.

 Protecting Your Security Deposit